brunocbarbosa/next_level_week/api/README.md

 # BACKEND
 The API is created using NodeJs.

+## TIPS
+if any import have problem because the @types, just write the command `npm install @types/"the import name" -D`, the `-D` is because you just have to use it in development ambient, when the project go to production, is converted to `Javascript`, so you don't have this type of problem.

 ## DEPENDENCES
 - Express (using typescipt, dont't forget to run `npm install @types/express -D`, so you can find the dependence)
 - ts-node